 These aspects are crucial if you’re looking for your articles to rank:

-The keyword needs to be the following:
+The keyword needs to appear in the following:

-- Alt text of the optimised image
+- The Alt text of the optimised image

 - In the title (H1)